-The British pub is arguably held in the fondest regard of all our great British institutions.
+Of all our great British institutions the British pub is arguably held in the fondest regard.
 However, there is no doubt that they are in serious decline, particularly in rural areas where their value to the community is greatest.
 There were 63,500 pubs in the UK in 1990.
 By 2018 this number had fallen to 47,600.
 Although there was a small rise in 2019, the pandemic may have put the final nail in the coffin of many pubs that were just getting by.
 While many pubs have turned to food to boost income, the number of staff serving food in pubs overtaking bar staff numbers in 2016, there is particular concern over ‘wet’ pubs not serving food.

 Of course it could be argued that if pubs are so important to communities, then why are they being abandoned in such large numbers?
 This blog will briefly go through the potential reasons for the decline and the impact pub closures may have on our society.